Ally Financial profit hurt by settlement charge

-Ally Financial Inc, the auto lender owned in part by the U.S. government, posted a lower quarterly profit, hurt by a $98 million charge related to a settlement with federal regulators.
+Ally Financial Inc, the auto lender majority owned by the U.S. government, posted a lower quarterly profit, hurt by a $98 million charge related to a settlement with federal regulators.

 The Detroit-based company, once the auto lending arm of General Motors Co (GM.N), said net earnings fell to $104 million in the fourth quarter, from $1.44 billion a year earlier.